-In today’s fast-paced, global financial market place, investors are searching for a way to participate in the stock market advances without getting mauled in periodic bear markets that destroy capital.
-This book and website provide a non-emotional, time-tested approach to investing that provides a common sense method to accomplish that goal using a combination of three components: the Dashboard indicators, recommended ETFs, and relative strength analysis.
+In today’s fast-paced, global financial market place, investors are searching ways to participate in the stock market advances without getting mauled in periodic bear markets that destroy capital.
+This book (published in 2010) and website provide a non-emotional, time-tested approach to investing that provides a common sense method to accomplish that goal using a combination of three components: BDH Dashboard indicators, a list of selected ETFs, and relative strength analysis.

-All the details that you need to become a self-confident and self-directed investor are provided in a complete investing plan.
-All the information you need to obtain to track the market and the ETFs that you invest in is provided with free Internet links.
-In about five minutes once a week, you can monitor the markets and your ETF investments to determine if any changes are necessary.
+All the details that you need to become a self-confident and self-directed investor are provided in this complete investing plan.
+All the information you need to obtain to track the market and the ETFs that you invest in is provided free on the weekly blog to this site including all the required Internet links.
+In about five minutes every weekend, you can monitor the markets and your ETF investments to determine if any changes are necessary.

 DashboardV2 Chart with Up-to-Date Buy and Sell Signals

-The link below provides all the V2 Signals:
+The link below provides all the recent V2 Signals: